 - (1) Residential Collector Street: The residential collector street collects and distributes neighborhood traffic from residential streets to community collector and arterial transportation systems, and provides access to individual properties.
 The residential collector street is designed for residential streets where anticipated traffic volumes range from 1,000 to 2,500 vehicle trips per day.
-In addition to the requirements outlined in Table 2-13, "Residential Street Design Standards," and "Technical Drawing 2.63," Chapter 11, the residential collector street shall be designed to meet the following minimum standards: - (a) Parking: On-street parking is allowed on both sides. - (b) Bicycle Facilities: Additional street and right-of-way width shall be provided where onstreet bicycle lanes are required by a City-adopted subcommunity or area
+In addition to the requirements outlined in Table 2-13, "Residential Street Design Standards," and "Technical Drawing 2.63," Chapter 11, the residential collector street shall be designed to meet the following minimum standards: - (a) Parking: On-street parking is allowed on both sides. - (b) Bicycle Facilities: Additional street and right-of-way width shall be provided where on street bicycle lanes are required by a City-adopted subcommunity or area plan, the TMP, or the BVCP. - (c) Provision of Alleys: Where alleys are provided or required to be provided under a City-adopted subcommunity or area plan, onsite parking spaces shall be accessed from the alley and not the street.

-- plan, the TMP, or the BVCP. - (c) Provision of Alleys: Where alleys are provided or required to be provided under a City-adopted subcommunity or area plan, onsite parking spaces shall be accessed from the alley and not the street. - (d) Emergency Response: Residential collectors exceeding 500 feet in length from any intersection shall provide a secondary emergency access at 500-foot intervals. - (2) Residential Street: The residential street is designed to provide access to individual properties as well as access to the higher classification street network.
+- (d) Emergency Response: Residential collectors exceeding 500 feet in length from any intersection shall provide a secondary emergency access at 500-foot intervals. - (2) Residential Street: The residential street is designed to provide access to individual properties as well as access to the higher classification street network.
 The residential street provides for neighborhood circulation and may carry neighborhood traffic and through movements.
-The residential street is designed to carry traffic volumes in the range of 500 to 1,000 vehicles per day.
 The residential street shall be designed to meet the minimum standards shown in Table 2-13, "Residential Street Design Standards," and "Technical Drawing 2.64," Chapter 11, of these Standards.